Long Term Care Planning

 - NHS will cover all costs if the need for care is medical – this is known as ‘Continuing Care’ or ‘Fully Funded NHS Care’.

 - Local Authorities are responsible for providing assistance for adult social care needs.

 The problem area lies within the adult social care needs because although each Local Authority has to carry out an assessment of care needs, they will each have their own eligibility criteria as well as ability to decide which services they are prepared to offer.

 In order to decide who qualifies for free care the NHS in England has two main checklists but due to the tough definitions of these checklists it is found that most people do not qualify for NHS Continuing Healthcare, so you will then become the responsibility of your Local Authority.

 The Local Authority will make an assessment to determine not only what type of care you require but, and probably more importantly, whether you will need to fund some or all of the care needed.
-For the tax year 2013/14 you will only get your care paid by the Local Authority if your combined assets and income are less then
+For the tax year 2018/19 you will only get your care paid by the Local Authority if your combined assets and income are less than

 These figures include the value of your home so if your assets are over this threshold you will have to pay for all of your own care costs.